astralfrontier/peppermile.org/src/grand-adventure.md

 It's the conversation you have with the sympathetic judge.
 Most of the Action will be you narrating what you do, and the MC responding.

+The Words you pick should represent what you're doing, to whom or to what, and how you do it.
+For example, Tana is a Magic Knight - a swordfighter who also uses spells.
+She encounters an Ogre attacking a helpless village.
+Tana's player might say "I draw my sword, power it up with Flame magic, and charge right at the Ogre!"
+She has an "Attack" Word, which represents physical attacks against opponents.
+She has a "With Magic" Word, which represents her ability to cast spells.
+The Challenge - "Ogre" - is also a Word.
+She puts the Words together: "Attack", "Ogre", "With Magic".
+The result is her Action: "I'm Attacking this Ogre With Magic".

+The MC may tell you that you must include certain Words.
+For example, Basler is fighting a Golem with thick rocky armor.
+The Golem has a Feature, "Armored", to represent its stony hide.
+The rogue is fighting with two daggers, which won't do much against the rock.
+The MC says that Basler's attack Action must include the Word "Armored".
+Basler will have a harder time than his friend
+Sir Emory, who can wield a heavy mace that will crunch through rock.

+The MC might also declare that you can't use certain Words.
+You can't "Befriend" an avalanche or "Attack" a spell of mind control.
+You might not be able to immediately "Befriend" a hostile Nobleman.
+The MC should inform the player of why they can't use a given Word.
+For example, he may have secrets or concerns that you must deal with first as part of the Challenge.

-**You cannot repeat the same Action in a Challenge.**
+You can't use the same Action twice in the same Challenge.
 Once you have used a specific combination of Words, you can't re-use that combination.
 You must change at least one Word.
-This includes any Words the MC requires, such as features.
+This includes any Words the MC requires, such as Features.
+You can't repeat Actions even if they failed.
+If you teamed up with someone else on the same Action, it counts as your Action too for this rule.
+For example, Tana is facing an Ogre.

-While facing an Ogre, Tana uses the "Attack Ogre" Action.
+She uses the "Attack Ogre" Action.
-After that, she can't "Attack Ogre" again.
+Once that's resolved, she cannot use "Attack Ogre" again.
-She could "Attack Ogre With Magic".
+She can "Attack Ogre With Magic".
-She could also "Attack Angry Ogre", if "Angry" was a feature that the MC added.
-She could "Avoid" or "Outwit" the Ogre, by changing battle tactics.
+If the MC ruled that a Feature like "Angry" was in play, she could "Attack Angry Ogre".
+Her friend Basler can "Attack Ogre", because he hasn't used that Action yet.

 This will probably be the most contentious rule in actions.
 People like to do their best move over and over.